In case of large outbreak, shut office for 48 hours say new guidelines

 seconds) can be made wherever feasible.

 iv.
 Respiratory etiquettes to be strictly followed.
-This involves strict practice of covering
+This involves strict practice of covering one's mouth and nose while coughing/sneezing with a tissue/handkerchief/flexed elbow and disposing off used tissues properly.

 v.
 Self-monitoring of health by all and reporting any illness at the earliest to the

-immediate supervisory officer. vi.
+vi.
 Spitting shall be strictly prohibited.

 vii.
 Installation & use of Aarogya Setu App by employees.